La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 cmene
 : $x_1$ (quote) is a name of $x_2$ …

 To present yourself in Lojban using your Lojbanized name, follow the example above.
-If your name consists of more than one verb word, use **lu … li'u**:
+If your name consists of more than one word, use **lu … li'u**:

 > **lu .robin.djonsyn. li'u cmene mi**
 > _Robin Johnson is my name._